rhiever/TwitterFollowBot/README.md

 ##Dependencies

-You will need to install the `twitter` library first:
+You will need to install Python's `twitter` library first:

     easy_install twitter